-The biggest decision growing companies from every business verticals have to make is to figure out the marketing budget.
-As a rule of thumb, a business should spend approximately 10% of its revenue on marketing.
-However, there are two issues if you go with the above percentage allocation.
+The biggest decision growing companies from every business vertical have to make is to figure out the marketing budget.
+A business should spend approximately 10% of its revenue on marketing as a rule of thumb.
+However, if you go with the above percentage allocation, there are two issues.
 First, this rule came decades ago when doing business was not as competitive as it is today.
-Second, this is very generic; some industries need to be more aggressive with their marketing and spend much on marketing.
+Second, this is very generic; some industries need to be more aggressive and spend much on marketing.

 If you have just started a SaaS business or planning to start one, you must get your marketing budget right.
 In this article, we will talk about the right allocation of the marketing budget for SaaS companies.